SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/01-Even-Loop.md

 JavaScript is a s**ingle thread language**, it works only on **one thread.**

-Besides that JavaScipt can work on **several tasks** at the same time, using the **callback**.
+Besides that JavaScipt can work on **several tasks** at the same time, using a **callback**.

-Callback it's **one or more function that to be invoked in the future**, that way it's possible to execute parallel operations.
+The callback is **one or more functions that can be invoked in the future**, that way it's possible to execute parallel operations.

 The way JavaScript allows us to start an operation, then to **start another operation**, and in some time into the future to go back and collect the information from the first operation.